TreeKat71/30DaysOfAirflow/day5_python_oper/README.md

         $ airflow scheduler

-And then you should see things like gifs below
+You can follow the gifs below
 <br>

 ![img](imgs/1.gif)

 *
 It will be a bit different, you may have a long list of dags.